 Documenting a Julia Package

-In addition to these docstrings, you can build a website that documents your package using Documenter.jl.
-If you host your package on GitHub, you can use GitHub Actions to build your documentation and GitHub Pages to host the resulting website.
+To enhance your package's accessibility further, you can create a comprehensive documentation website using Documenter.jl.
+For packages hosted on GitHub, you can leverage GitHub Actions to automatically build your documentation and use GitHub Pages to host the resulting website, making your package's documentation easily accessible on the internet.

 Table of Contents